Tamschi/loess/loess-rust/README.md

 - Complete coverage of Rust's grammar.
 In fact, `loess-rust` really makes no attempt at all in this regard, since I only implement what I need.
 In particular, unstable grammar is generally out of scope.
 (Loess can help you supply it yourself!)

-  Temporary opaque implementations of additional grammar tokens are available in the [`loess-rust-opaque`](https://crates.io/crates/loess-rust-opaque) crate.
+  Temporary opaque implementations of additional grammar symbols are available in the [`loess-rust-opaque`](https://crates.io/crates/loess-rust-opaque) crate.

 - `Debug`-implementations.
 They aren't that useful here in my experience, but they would increase compile-times.

 - Absence of major version bumps.
-Rust's grammar is a moving target and Loess's grammar tokens aren't marked `#[non_exhaustive]` for ease of use.
+Rust's grammar is a moving target and Loess's grammar symbols aren't marked `#[non_exhaustive]` for ease of use.

   However, shallow parsing should make upgrades fairly painless and errors should alert you specifically to grammar changes that are relevant to you.